mildwonkey/js-dashmig/README.md

 ### Appendix

-Cue -> openAPI -> json weirdnesses
+Generated schema weirdnesses (probably due to Cue -> openAPI -> json weirdnesses)

 * DashboardCursorSync enum should have been 0, 1, 2 but ended up w/ 0.0, 0.1 etc in  `enumValues_DashboardCursorSyncJson` (fixed manually for now)
+* exclusiveMinimum and exclusiveMaximum were originally bools in the generated schema, but they should be int.